Array

 Hotel Villa Belvedere, Taormina: charming 4-star family-run hotel in the old town, with its own garden (rooms vary in size and outlook).
 The swimming pool is open until the end of October.
 Grand Hotel Piazza Borsa, Palermo: centrally located 4-star hotel housed in an assortment of historical buildings.

-This tour involves a lot of walking, some of it over rough ground at archaeological sites and cobbled or uneven paving in town centres.
+This is a particularly strenuous tour which involves a lot of walking, some of it over rough ground at archaeological sites and cobbled or uneven paving in town centres.
 Fitness and sure-footedness are essential.
-There are also some long coach journeys.
+The itinerary is busy, with several long coach journeys: in Palermo, there are 3 consecutive mornings which start at c.8.00am in order to travel to the visit sites.
 Average distance by coach per day: 58 miles.

 Are you fit enough to join the tour?